minprog/app-studio/30 Android/31 Volley/10 Content.md

         }
     }

 Normally, if you perform actions in the `onCreate` method, the screen of the activity is not displayed correctly until everything is done.
-The HTTP request is waiting for a response and only then the button is changed and finally, the activity becomes visible and the user can interact with it.
+The HTTP request is waiting for a response, and only when it is received, the button is changed and finally, the activity becomes visible and the user can interact with it.

 That's why Volley works **asynchronously**.
 This means that whenever you send a request to Volley, it will do this independently, while the rest of your code runs.
 For example, in the code above, when `onCreate` is run: